Janów Lubelski

-The town lies on the edge of Roztocze, on the Białka river, and its area is 14.80 square kilometers.
-South of Janów there is the extensive Solska Forest.
 The town is located at the intersection of two national roads: the 19th (Rzeszów – Lublin – Białystok – Grodno), and the 74th (Hrubieszów – Zamość – Kraśnik – Kielce – Piotrków Trybunalski).
 The distance to Lublin is 70 kilometers, and to Rzeszów, 90 kilometers.

 History

 The history of Janów Lubelski dates back to the 12th century, when first human settlements appeared in Sandomierz Forest.
 Over time, the number of villages grew, and a busy merchant road was constructed from Zamość to Sandomierz.
 In the first half of the 17th century, local noblewoman Katarzyna Zamoyska (see: Zamoyski family) decided to found a town along the road.
 On July 21, 1640, King Władysław IV Vasa issued a royal privilege, agreeing to found the town of Biała with Magdeburg Rights.
 The coat of arms of the new town presented Saint Mary, and to build houses, the area located southwest of the Biała river was chosen.
 The name Janów appeared a few years later.
 It comes from the first name Jan (John), and commemorates Jan Zamoyski, the son of Katarzyna Zamoyska.
 In a similar fashion, the towns of Klemensów (now a district of Szczebrzeszyn) and Tomaszów Lubelski were named.

 In 1648 Janów was captured and burned by the Cossacks of Bohdan Khmelnytsky.
 Four years later, the population was decimated by diseases.
 As a result, Jan Zamoyski, who wanted to rebuild Janów, allowed the first Jewish settlers in the town (1652).
 In 1653, Tatars loyal to Poland came to Janów and decided to settle here as well.
 In 1660, Dominicans were invited to Janów, to a church and a monastery which had been funded by the Zamoyski family.
 The boundaries of the town were soon extended, and in the late 17th century, Janów had ca. 1,000 residents, with several artisans.
 After the Third Partition of Poland (1795), Janów was annexed by Austria.
 In 1807 it was regained by Poles and included within the short-lived Polish Duchy of Warsaw, and after its dissolution, in 1815, it was transferred to Russian-controlled Congress Poland.
 At that time it had some 2,000 residents, and in 1804, a great fire destroyed 71 houses.
 The number of residents declined, so the Zamoyski family decided to bring cloth makers from Silesia, who settled in a district called Sukiennia.
 After the November Uprising, the border between Austria and the Russian Empire was closed, which resulted in the collapse of cloth-making enterprises.